NationalSecurityAgency/ghidra/DevGuide.md

 For running unit tests, run

-    gradlew unitTestReport
+    gradle unitTestReport

 for more complex integration tests run

-    gradlew integrationTest
+    gradle integrationTest

 For running both unit test and integration test and generate report use

-    gradlew combinedTestReport
+    gradle combinedTestReport

 ## Setup build in CI

-For running build in Linux, in CI environment, or in Docker, before running tests, run
+For running build in headless mode on Linux, in CI environment, or in Docker, before running tests, run

-    Xvfb :99 &
+    Xvfb :99 -nolisten tcp &
     export DISPLAY=:99

 this is required to make AWT happy.